Install Moodle LMS

 Use the generated

-Key in your Microsoft 365 Moodle Plugins setup page to configure your Moodle server site with Azure AD.
+Key in your Microsoft 365 Moodle Plugins setup page to configure your Moodle server site with Microsoft Entra ID.

 - For more information on registering your Moodle instance manually, see Register your Moodle instance as an application.